Forbidden Door (2022): Storylines

 On the June 8 episode of Dynamite, "Hangman" Adam Page wrestled his first match since losing the AEW World Championship to CM Punk at Double or Nothing, defeating David Finlay.
 After the match, Page called out Kazuchika Okada, the reigning IWGP World Heavyweight Champion, challenging him to a match for the title at Forbidden Door.
 Page was interrupted by Adam Cole, who pointed out that Okada may not be champion by Forbidden Door due to his scheduled title defense against Jay White at Dominion 6.12 in Osaka-jo Hall.
 On June 12, White defeated Okada to win the title and insulted Page after the match.
 Page addressed the situation on the June 15 episode of Dynamite, and was once again interrupted by Cole, who also wanted to face White for the title.
 White appeared from behind Page and attacked him with a Blade Runner.
 White went on to explain that he would not defend his title against Page, pointing out that he was 2–0 against Page, much to Cole's amusement.
 At the same time, much to Cole's dismay, White also stated he would not defend the title against Cole either, leaving White's Forbidden Door opponent still to be decided.
 On the June 22 episode, Cole and White once again attacked Page, however, Okada made his AEW debut, helping Page fend off Cole and White.
-It was later announced that White would defend the title in a fatal four-way match against Okada, Page, and Cole at Forbidden Door.
+It was later announced that White would defend the title in a four-way match against Okada, Page, and Cole at Forbidden Door.

 Also on the June 8 episode of Dynamite, AEW unveiled a brand new men's singles championship, the AEW All-Atlantic Championship, to be a secondary championship of the promotion to "represent the AEW fans watching around the world in over 130 countries".
 It was announced that four wrestlers, determined through qualifying matches, would battle in a fatal four-way match at Forbidden Door to be crowned the inaugural champion.
 Pac defeated Buddy Matthews that same night to qualify.
 On the June 15 episode, Miro defeated Ethan Page to become the second qualifier, and Tomohiro Ishii defeated Clark Connors on June 21 at New Japan Road to qualify.
 Malakai Black was the last qualifier, defeating Penta Oscuro on the June 22 episode of Dynamite.
 On June 23, Ishii was replaced by Connors following an injury.